Groomsman: Bachelor party

 In the past, the bachelor party was typically scheduled for a convenient evening during the week before the wedding.
 A type of farewell dinner, it was always hosted, and therefore organized and paid for, entirely by the groom.
 The dinner was seen as the groom's last chance to entertain his friends as a single man; after the wedding, dinner parties at his home would always be presided over by his wife in her role as hostess.
 In recent times this practice has evolved.
 In many cultures, it is a customary practice for the groom to bear all the expenses of his bachelor party.
 This tradition highlights the groom's role in hosting a final celebration with his friends before his marriage.

-Common slang names for this event are bachelor party, stag do, or bucks' night in different parts of the world.
+Common slang names for this event in different parts of the world are stag do, stag weekend, stag party, and buck's night.
 In many areas, this dinner is now most commonly organized by the best man; the costs can be shared by either all of the participants or all of the participants except for the groom, who becomes the guest of honor.